 Tree Stands on State Properties

-The construction or placement of permanent tree stands involving damage to any tree or shrub is prohibited.
-The use of portable tree stands (climber, ladder or hang-on) is permissible.
+Avoid the construction or placement of permanent tree stands involving damage to any tree or shrub.
+The use of portable tree stands (climber, ladder, or hang-on) is permissible.
+However, all tree stands must be removed from state properties at the conclusion of the hunting season.
 The use of a full-body safety harness when using a tree stand is strongly recommended.